|Settled by||Provide info|

 In the year 1881, Maywood was officially incorporated and soon after industry came to the village that brought an increased population.
 In 1884, Chicago Scraper and Ditcher opened its doors that manufactured agricultural machinery.
 In 1885, Norton Can Works (American Can Company as of 1901) opened a manufacturing facility in the area that served as the largest employer for nearly 90 years to the people of Maywood and surrounding communities.
 In the next few decades many more industries would build up near the railroad tracks on the north side of town by Main Street which brought more jobs.

 Eventually a shopping strip was built along 5th Avenue that included major retailers like Montgomery Ward and Sears; this further fired up the economy and brought revenue to the village.
-The village experienced early migration of African Americans in the 1920s as the community started to boom and then in the next few decades the African American population grew to over 5,000 of the 27,000 residents by 1960, Maywood was a suburb that experienced racial harmony.
+The village experienced early migration of African Americans in the 1920s as the community started to boom and then in the next few decades the African American population grew to over 5,000 of the 27,000 residents by 1960.

 In the year 1976, Maywood became more affordable for Hispanic and African American families from Chicago that had lower incomes.
 Among the Hispanic families came “Nat” of the 23rd and Christiana Latin Kings.
 These Latin Kings were from some one of the hardest elements of Latin Kings in the city and they were now settling comfortably in this new suburb.
 Within no time in that same year these Latin Kings started an active branch in this community making Maywood the very first suburb in Latin King or Chicago suburban history to have an official, established Latin King branch.
 Nat recruited his cousin from Maywood “Pee Wee” then soon all Pee Wee’s friends: “Lil Man,” “Chino,” “Capricorn,” “Lil K,” “No No,” “New Nee,” and “King Stretch,” were the very first Maywood Latin Kings and the first suburban Latin Kings in world history.
 The headquarters for the Latin Kings became the intersection of 5th Avenue and Lake Street, which became a very sacred intersection and is basically the motherland of all south side area suburbs in Chicago.
 The main goal of these Latin Kings was to protect Mexican people settling in this new white neighborhood that often wasn’t friendly with their arrival.
 Latin Kings stood guard of Hispanic owned businesses and fought off groups of racists.
 The Latin Kings were the first and only Chicago based gang in Maywood for three years.

 In the later 1970s, property values continued to plummet drawing in more of the unemployed populace from Chicago and this brought in many impoverished black residents to the community.
+The village’s tax dollars could no longer afford better anti-gang measures which allowed new Chicago based gangs to arrive.
 Latin Kings began to have conflicts with black youths in the area and some violence ensued until in 1979 when the Black Gangster Disciples and Four Corner Hustlers arrived who not only fought each other but both also fought the Latin Kings.

 In the year 1980, more black street gangs arrived like the El Rukns (Black P Stones), Conservative Vice Lords, Unknown Vice Lords and Cicero Insane Vice Lords.